splorp/tersus/readme.txt

 Tersus

-An achingly simple WordPress theme without the usual cruft.
+An achingly simple WordPress theme without all the usual cruft.

 -----------------------------------------------------------